alokkumar-dotcom/ApexPlanet-DataAnalytics-Task1/README.md

 # 📖 Data Dictionary

-A comprehensive Data Dictionary was created for every column in the dataset, including:
+A comprehensive **Data Dictionary** was created for every column in the dataset, including:

 - Column Name
 - Data Type
 - Description
 - Business Importance

-This helps users understand the purpose and business relevance of each attribute.
+This documentation helps users understand the purpose and business relevance of every attribute in the dataset.

 ---

 # 🔍 Data Quality Assessment

-The dataset was profiled to identify potential data quality issues.
+The dataset was profiled to identify potential data quality issues before analysis.

 ## Checks Performed